FOSSersVAST/distros/fedora.md

 ## Reviews

 #### Fedora is always free for anyone to use, modify, and distribute.
-It is built and used by people across the globe who work together as a community

 ```
 Fedora is the 2nd most popular Linux distribution ever.
-It can be used by anyone just like Ubuntu.
+It is built and used across the globe who work together as a community.
+Also can be used by anyone just like Ubuntu.
 ```
 - Aishwarya Rajan, 2018-10-20